Return to Home

 Concept: Core-Satellite Approach

-This is a hybrid strategy used by many modern portfolios.
+This is a hybrid strategy used by many modern portfolios that combines the best of both SAA and TAA approaches.

 • Satellite (20-30%): Active TAA.
 High conviction bets, individual stocks, or sector-specific funds to boost returns.